gboeing/osmnx/docs/source/index.rst

     conda config --prepend channels conda-forge
     conda create -n ox --strict-channel-priority osmnx

+If you want other packages, such as :code:`jupyter`, installed in this environment as well, just add their names after :code:`osmnx` above.
+See the conda documentation for further details.
+To upgrade OSMnx to a newer release, just remove the conda environment you created and then create a new one again, as above.
+Don't just run "conda update" or you could get package conflicts.

-Alternatively, you can run OSMnx + Jupyter directly from the official `docker container`_, or you can install OSMnx via `pip`_ if you already have all of its dependencies installed and tested on your system.
+You can also run OSMnx + Jupyter directly from the official `Docker container`_, or you can install OSMnx via `pip`_ *if* you already have all of its dependencies installed and fully tested on your system.
 Note: pip installation is nontrivial.
 If you don't know *exactly* what you're doing, just use conda as described above.

-To upgrade OSMnx to a newer release, just remove the conda environment you created and then create a new one again following the steps above.
-Don't just run "conda update" or you could get package conflicts.

 Usage
 -----

-For sample code and usage examples/demos, see the `examples`_ GitHub repo.
+To get started with sample code and usage examples/demos, see the `examples`_ GitHub repo.

 OSMnx is built on top of GeoPandas, NetworkX, and matplotlib and interacts with OpenStreetMap's APIs to: